FScirE/EmoSoft/README.md

 * xmldom (`npm install xmldom`)
 * matplotlib (`pip install matplotlib`)

+A .env file with the API key and organization must be created with values for OPENAI_API_KEY and OPENAI_ORGANIZATION (see `OpenAIExtension.js`).

 After this you should be able to use our extension.